Self-employed tax deductions: A cheat sheet

 Let’s face it – tax time can be a stressful time, especially for those subject to additional small business tax concerns or those looking to take self-employed tax deductions.
 In fact, self-employed individuals and small business owners sometimes take an extra gasp of air when it comes time to file.

 But there is a silver lining . . .
-This type of taxpayer may be entitled to commonly overlooked small business and self-employed tax deductions.
+This type of taxpayer may be entitled to commonly overlooked self-employed tax deductions.
 Each tax benefit can potentially lead to substantial savings.

 We’re here to help.
-We’ve compiled a cheat sheet of the most common tax small business deductions you may not know you can claim.
+We’ve compiled a cheat sheet of the most common tax self-employed deductions you may not know you can claim.

 1 – Retirement savings